-According to the Alzheimer's Association a startling 5.3 million people in the United States alone suffer with Alzheimer's disease spending a whopping $172 billion dollars a year in related costs.
+According to the Alzheimer's Association, a startling 5.3 million people in the United States suffer from Alzheimer's disease, spending a whopping $172 billion dollars a year in related costs.
 Despite awareness and research into this troublesome and life robbing disease the rate of death from Alzheimer's rose 46.1% from 2000 to 2006.

 These statistics are one reason why November is such an important month for those suffering from Alzheimer's as well as those caring for loved ones suffering from Alzheimer's disease.
 November is National Alzheimer's Awareness Month.